-The Languedoc region is home to some of the best French beaches, with more than 40 Blue Flag beaches, the European award for clean bathing water.
-The beaches in Languedoc, France, tend to be long and flat, with plenty of space to stretch out onto, even in the height of summer.
+The Languedoc region in Southern France is home to some of the best French beaches, with more than 40 Blue Flag beaches, the European award for clean bathing water.
+The beaches in Languedoc, tend to be long and flat, with plenty of space to stretch out onto, even in the height of summer.
 The beaches closer to Perpignan tend to be more interesting, as the Pyrenees form a dramatic back drop to the beach.
+The beaches around Beziers and Narbonne are great for younger children.
+Some of the beaches around Montpellier aren't that great if I am honest, but the one redeeming feature is that the Northern most beach in Languedoc, Espiguette Plage, is one of the best beaches in Languedoc and can still be reached from Montpellier city centre in under 30 mins.

 10 best Languedoc beaches, South of France